konkret-wallet/konkret-wallet/docs/confirmations.md

 ### ApprovalController

-The [ApprovalController](https://github.com/MetaMask/core/blob/main/packages/approval-controller/src/ApprovalController.ts) is a controller defined in the core repository which is responsible for creating and tracking approvals and confirmations in both the MetaMask extension and MetaMask mobile.
+The [ApprovalController](https://github.com/MetaMask/core/blob/main/packages/approval-controller/src/ApprovalController.ts) is a controller defined in the core repository which is responsible for creating and tracking approvals and confirmations.

 The `pendingApprovals` state used by the `ApprovalController` is not currently persisted, meaning any confirmations created by it will not persist after restarting the browser for example.